yd3826/demo_example_tensorflow/README.md

-# Tensorflow example code for the ACM/IEEE Intelligent Embedded System Design Contest at ICMC 2024
+# Tensorflow example code for AF_Detection.

 ## What's in this repository?